damons/amon/README.md

 # amon
-Monitor shell script for snarkOS
+Monitor shell script for Aleo's snarkOS decentralized private compute node.
+See http://aleo.org

+For more information and source for snarkOS see:  https://github.com/AleoHQ/snarkOS

 ## Dependencies